cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/vs_cmake.md

 ### Visual Studio (Option 1, Recommended)

 Close Visual Studio, then navigate to `out\build\<preset>\` and open `CataclysmBN.sln`.
-Set `cataclysm-tiles` as Startup Project (can be done with a right click from Solution Explorer), and you'll be able to run and debug the game executable and tests without additional issues.
+Set `cataclysm-tiles` as Startup Project (can be done with right click from Solution Explorer), and you'll be able to run and debug the game executable without additional issues.
 It will already be preconfigured to look for the data files in the top project directory.

+To run tests, switch the Startup Project to `cata_test-tiles`.

 ### Visual Studio (Option 2)